-Bridges Placed on the Table Surface: If the bridge rests on the table surface it will need to span across the 36" but no more than the maximum 40".
+Bridges Placed on the Table Surface: If the bridge rests on the table surface, it will need to span across the 36" gap, but shall be less than 40".

-Bridges Placed on Top of Concrete Blocks: If the bridge rests on top of the concrete blocks instead of the table, it will need to span across the 40" between blocks, therefore it will need to be longer than 40".
+Bridges Placed on Top of Concrete Blocks: If the bridge rests on top of the concrete blocks instead of the table, it will need to span across the 40" between blocks.
+This means that the bridge deck will need to be longer than 40" and have enough length to rest on each block, at least 42" length is recommended for this.

-Bridge Configuration
+3.4: Bridge Configuration

 - No portion of the bridge shall extend more than 24" above the table surface (16" above the top surface of the concrete blocks) - 2.
 No portion of the bridge shall extend below the top surface of the table.
 Bridges will be permitted to extend below the top surface of the table only if it is due to incidental deflection of the bridge under loading (but note the amount of deflection permitted due to load is limited).
-See Failure of Bridge Section for more information.
+See Failure of Bridge Section 3.6 for more information the case of a through truss) or the overall width of the bridge when the roadway is on top of the bridge.
+See Figure 2 and Figure 3.